NetroAki/SuperNova/Readme.md

-StageFront = Spead equally across the front block of the stage riser StageFrontMid = Across the middle of the stage (in-between StageFront armor stands) Co2 = Place from the higest point you want the Co2 to come from f_1 to f_20 = Lined up in front of the stage one block down compared to the stage level
+StageFront = Spead equally across the front block of the stage riser StageFrontMid = Across the middle of the stage (in-between StageFront armor stands) Co2 = Place 20 blocks above the main floor (used for co2 effect and particle grids) f_1 to f_20 = Lined up in front of the stage one block down compared to the stage level